CoffeeCup Support Knowledge Base

 • Enable Passive Mode — This option enables passive mode.
 Use passive mode if you experience issues connecting.

-• Server Root — The server root is the folder where your Website is served.
+• Server Root — The server root is the folder where your website is served.
 Common names include /, public_html, www, httpdocs, htdocs, html, and web.
 If you are unsure of what your server root is, enter your URL in the Website URL field, and then click the Auto-Detect button.
 This will automatically find your server root and enter it in the corresponding field.